jcheru/jcheru.github.io/_drafts/2020-05-10-your-filename.md

 Is there a lesson here?
 Probably not.
 But let's make one up.

 The only way to achieve greatness is to rid yourself of the idea that everything has a reason behind it.
-N
+Once you realize that nothing - not sports, not numbers, not life - really matters, you can do anything.
+You can put a horrendous statistic

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5Nzk5MzMzNywxODc3NzE1MzMwLDEwOD
+eyJoaXN0b3J5IjpbLTkxNjUzNTE5MiwxODc3NzE1MzMwLDEwOD
 g2MTc5NjcsLTE0MDUyODA3ODIsLTU5Njk1OTk0NiwtNDExMTgy
 MjUyLDY4OTA5NjYyNSwtMTMxMTA4NTE2NSwtMTczOTk2MTEwNC
 wtMTI1NzA0MjgsOTUzMzkwODMwLC0yMTIyNjg0MzA0LDE3MDcz